Hsu-Che-Wei/scKB/README.md

 ## Preparation

+**Make sure that you have downloaded the scKB bash script, whitelists and scKB.yml files before going through the guideline.**

 1. Install "kallisto" and "bustools" in your Unix/Linux environment :

    The easiest way is through "conda".
 If you are new to conda, follow this nice [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart).